Create versatile page templates, part 1

 </tg-component-style>

-If you log in to the Xperience administration interface, you’ll notice that you can now adjust the appearance of the box containing the product’s data by clicking the gear icon in the bottom left of the Page Builder pane.
+If you sign in to the Xperience administration interface, you’ll notice that you can now adjust the appearance of the box containing the service’s data by clicking the gear icon in the bottom left of the Page Builder pane.

 However, if you set the template to use rounded corners and a colored background, you’ll see that the corners of the image do not change to match the style of the parent div.
 The image may also be an unreasonable size, depending on the file.